-TESE 832 Research Based Instructional 3

-Strategies for Students with Exceptionalities
+Research Based Instructional Strategies for Students with 3

+Exceptionalities ~

-TESE 833 Applied Behavioral Analysis 3
+Applied Behavioral Analysis 3

-TESE 834 Characteristics and Identification of Behavior and Learning Disabilities 3
+TESE 834 Characteristics and Identification of 3

+Behavior and Learning Disabilities

-TESE 835 Applications of Assistive Technology Across Environments 3
+TESE 835 Applications of Assistive Technology 3

+Across Environments

-TESE 816dPracticum 6
+TESE 816d Practicum 6

-(Practicum will concentrate in the area of -
+(Practicum will concentrate in the area of

 emphasis chosen for electives.)

-,
+~

 Electives 6

-Students will choose an emphasis area wher 1
+Students will choose an emphasis area when

-completing Advanced Practitioner electives

-Completion of the specialization and elective ,

-courses will enable the student to seek certification 1

-in that area.
-(Certification is not available in 1

-Advanced Practitioner at this time).
+Students will choose an emphasis area when completing Advanced Practitioner electives.
+Completion of the specialization and elective courses will enable the student to seek certification in that area.
+(Certification is not available in Advanced Practitioner at this time).

-(At least one course must be chosen from the

-following categories listed below: Learning •

-Disabilities, Behavior Disorders, Assistive Technology or Secondary/Transition) 9
+(\\At least one course must be chosen from the following categories listed below: Learning Disabilities, Behavior Disorders, Assistive Technology or Secondary/Transition)

-The second secon